mcrooks83/rapid_sensor_app/README.md

 FIXED: Acceleration magnitude and pressure labels need to be swapped: “Pressure (mbar)” on the right vertical axis, “Acceleration Magnitude (g)” on the left vertical axis.

-The units of acceleration remain incorrect.
+TODO: The units of acceleration remain incorrect.
 At rest (e.g. the beginning and end of the datasets), the values should be around 1 g, which denotes the gravitational acceleration.
 Also as a reference, the maximum acceleration of the sensors should be around 400 g.

 # attention